fisodd/www-fisodd-com/content/post/coding-style.rst

 Choose the style to match the needs of the more important audience.

-Compilers can make sense out of almost anything that is syntatically correct, and more importantly
-(so long as one adheres to the language definitions) compilers will suffer in silence.
+Compilers can make sense out of almost anything that is syntactically correct, and more importantly (so long as one adheres to the language definitions) compilers will suffer in silence.
 Yes, humans can puzzle out the logic in almost anything,